AndyMSP/holbertonschool-low_level_programming/0x0B-malloc_free/README.md

 	- Contains a function that creates an array of characters in memory allocated by the malloc function.
 - 1-strdup.c
 	- Contains a function that duplicates a string and allocates memory using malloc.
+- 2-str_concat.c
+	- Contains a function that concatenates two strings
+- 3-alloc_grid.c
+	- Contains a function that allocates space for a matrix and fills it with 0's.